h0ngcha0/liuhongchao.github.io/_posts/2016-10-04-akka-pingpong.md

 Few days ago I gave a talk at the [Scala Meetup](http://www.meetup.com/Scala-Geats/) in Gothenburg introducing Akka along with my colleague Ola and Tobias.
-My talk was structured as a code demo that shows how to start from a simple akka actor based rest api which takes a *ping* message and respond with a *pong* message, and gradually adding fault tolerance, clustering, CQRS, etc to it.
+My talk was structured as a code demo that shows how to start from a simple akka actor based rest api which takes a *ping* message and respond with a *pong* message, and gradually build up with fault tolerance, clustering, CQRS, etc.

 The source code of the demo session can be found [here](https://github.com/liuhongchao/pingpong-with-akka).
 It is devided up into the following 5 steps (branches) to facilitate diffing :)